Theaflavin

 Clinical Studies

-- ^ a b Maron DJ, et al. Cholesterol-lowering effect of a theaflavin-enriched green tea extract: a randomized controlled trial.
+- ^ a b Maron DJ, et al. Lipid balance-lowering effect of a theaflavin-enriched green tea extract: a randomized controlled trial.
 Arch Intern Med.
 (2003)

 - ^ a b Balentine DA, Wiseman SA, Bouwens LC.
 The chemistry of tea flavonoids.
 Crit Rev Food Sci Nutr.
 (1997)